How AI Product Photo Relighting Solves the Background-Color-Mismatch Problem in Ecommerce 2026

 The relighting tools available in 2026 are already significantly more capable than those from 2023 or 2024.
 But the trajectory is steep.
 Several developments are converging:

-- Regulatory-aware workflows are beginning to embed AI-disclosure metadata into image files, anticipating EU AI Act and similar requirements.
+Regulatory-aware workflows are beginning to embed AI-disclosure product details into image files, anticipating EU AI Act and similar requirements.

 The sellers who will win in 2026 and beyond are those who treat product photography not as a cost center but as a conversion engine—one where every dollar invested in image quality produces measurable returns in click-through rate, add-to-cart conversion, and reduced returns.